Insurance Requirement for F-1 Students

 - or email firstname.lastname@example.org to ask for assistance

 After you have enrolled, please allow a minimum of 1-2 business days for your payment to be processed, and for your insurance hold on myRAM Portal to be removed.

 The policy provides excellent benefits, including 80% coverage for most physician and clinic/hospital services within network, minus a co-pay, if applicable.
 A $40 co-payment is required to see a doctor.
 A $40 co-payment is always required to go to Urgent Care.
 There is a $250 co-payment if you go to an Anthem hospital or emergency room.

-Click here for the detailed "How to Use Your Plan" document (benefits are on pages 3-4).
+View the "How to Use Your Plan" document (benefits are on pages 3-4) for details.